State-based Modal Logics for Free Choice: Bilateral State-based Modal Logic

-As usual, each formula in our logics can be turned into an equivalent one in \emph{negation normal form}, that is, a formula in which negation occurs only in front of propositional variables $p$ and the atom $\NE$, and as part of the defined connective $\Bo$.
+As usual, each formula can be transformed into an equivalent formula in \emph{negation normal form}, that is, a formula in each occurrence of negation directly precedes a propositional variable $p$ or the atom $\NE$, or is part of the defined connective $\Bo$.

 \begin{fact}[Negation normal form] For any formula $\phi$, there exists a formula $\phi'$ in negation normal form such that $\phi \equiv \phi'$.
 Moreover, if $\phi \in \BSML$, then $\phi\equivclosed\phi'$. \end{fact} \begin{proof} Follows easily from the following (strong) equivalences: